Skip to content

 List<CPDFFontName> fontList = CPDFFont.getFontName();

-CPDFFontName fontName = fontList.get(index);
+CPDFFontName fontName = fontList.get(0);

 List<String> fontStyles = fontName.getStyleName();